 For the spinach layer:

-- butter to coat the phyllo layers (aprox 80g)
+butter to coat the phyllo layers (approx 80g)

 For the phyllo layer:

-To make the spinach layer: While you meat is cooking away, heat a pot filled with water and bring it to the boil.
-Add the spinach and allow this to cook until it has wiled (about 5 minutes).
+To make the spinach layer: While your meat is cooking away, heat a pot filled with water and bring it to a boil.
+Add the spinach and allow this to cook until it has wilted (about 5 minutes).
 Drain, rinse under cold water and set aside.
-When its cool enough to handle, squeeze the spinach with your hands, making sure you get most of the water out.
+When it’s cool enough to handle, squeeze the spinach with your hands, making sure you get most of the water out.

 In a separate bowl, add all the cheeses to the beaten egg.
-Roughly chop the drained and wrung out spinach and stir this through the cheese / egg mixture.
+Roughly chop the drained and wring-out spinach and stir this through the cheese/egg mixture.

 In an appropriately sized baking dish spread the meat over the bottom layer and then cover with the spinach mixture.

-Bake in a pre heated over of 200C for 20 – 25 minutes until the phyllo has turned golden.
+Bake in a pre-heated oven of 200C / 400F for 20 – 25 minutes until the phyllo has turned golden.

 PS. you will see in the last picture that I have folded the phyllo a different way like a concertina, you can choose whatever you prefer.